river-wind/CarNDT2P3_KidnappedVehicle/README.md

 <img src="T2P3_success.png" width="480" alt="Successful Run" />

 # Overview
 This repository is the completed final project for the Localization course in Udacity's Self-Driving Car Nanodegree.
-Called the Kidnapped Vehicle project, the goal is to use a particle filter to help the robot locate itself based on a map and observations of surrounding landmarks.
+Called the Kidnapped Vehicle project, the goal is to use a particle filter to help a virtual robot locate itself based on a provided map and observations of surrounding landmarks.

 #### Submission
 This submission contains a number of files, but the one of interest is /src/particle_filter.cpp, the only one with changes from the provided project framework code.

 ## Project Introduction
 Our robot has been kidnapped and transported to a new location!
-Luckily it has a map of this location it can use to figure out where that is..
+Luckily it has a map of this location it can use to figure out where that is.

 In this project a 2 dimensional particle filter (written in C++) will help the robot locate itself.
-The particle filter starts with a map and that initial localization information (analogous to what a GPS would provide).
+The particle filter starts with a map and initial localization information (analogous to what a GPS would provide).
 At each time step the filter will also get observation and control data.

 ## Running the Code
 This project relies on the Term 2 Simulator which can be downloaded [here](https://github.com/udacity/self-driving-car-sim/releases)